rootiest/zippy-klipper_config/extras/filament_change/README.md

 - `LENGTH` Allows you to override the length used in the `PURGE` and `UNLOAD_FILAMENT` macros.
 - `FAST` Allows you to override the "fast" length for the `LOAD_FILAMENT` macro
 - `SLOW` Allows you to override the "slow" length for the `LOAD_FILAMENT` macro

+# Changelog

+## v1.9 2022-12-30

+- Added configuration variables for `audio_macro` and `audio_freq`.
+- `audio_freq` allows the user to configure the frequency at which the audio notifications are repeated to notify a runout has occurred.
+- `audio_macro` allows the user to specify a custom macro to be executed for audio notifications.
+- Added a `116` option for status notifications via the `output` variable.
+This allows the user to silence/disable those status updates.
+An empty `M116` macro has been included to facilitate this.
+- An example audio tone macro has been added to the README.
+- Additional details and a link have been added to the README section for `led_status`
+- Other minor corrections and formatting adjustments made to the documentation.

 # Final Notes